vitor251093/resurrection-capsule/README.md

 ## How to play
 Check [HOW_I_RUN_IT.md](HOW_I_RUN_IT.md).

-## Actual state
+## Current state
 We are only focusing in making it work with the latest version of the game (5.3.0.127) and the Steam Demo version (5.3.0.103).
-The DVD version (5.3.0.15) is known not to work properly yet, though.
+The DVD version (5.3.0.15) is known not to work properly yet.
 Once we develop a proper patching system, ReCap should be capable of updating any Darkspore version to 5.3.0.127, like it was officially done by EA back when the game servers were online.

 At this moment (06/01/25): the game launches, and the hero editor can be used, with support to parts and details.